GoosefleetEO/aa-structures/README.md

 ## Overview

 This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA).
-It allows corporations and alliance to see a current list of all their structures in Auth and also get structure related notification on Discord.
+It allows all member corporations to see a current list of all their structures in Auth and also get structure related notification on Discord.

 ## Features Summary

-Alliance Structures adds the following main features to Alliance Auth:
+Structures adds the following main features to Alliance Auth:

-- Structure browser with a detailed list of all structures owned by alliances / corporation, automatically synced with the game server
+- Structure browser with a detailed list of all structures owned by member corporations, automatically synced with the game server
 - Structures include all Upwell structures, Custom Offices and Starbases / POSes
 - Automatically forwards structure notifications to Discord channels as alerts
 - Notification categories include Upwell Structures, Moon Mining, Customs Offices, Starbases and Sovereignty